friendsofstrandseq/mosaicatcher-pipeline/docs/mosaicatcher-pipeline.md

 	I.e. `bam` files and SNV calls (if available).
 See instructions in the [README](../README.md)

+	> We noticed a problem with soft-linked BAM files when using Singularity.
+Hence it is recommended to **copy** or hard-link BAM files into the `bam/xxx/all` and `bam/xxx/selected` folders.

 3. **Adapt the config file**

 	As described in the [README](../README.md), but now use `Snake.config-singularity.json` which already contains software paths.